pagkly/Zed/Investopedia3/How Patents Work and Notable Patents That Changed How We Live.md

 Most patents are valid for 20 years in the U.S. from the date the application was filed with the USPTO, although there are circumstances whereby exceptions are made to extend a patent's term.
 U.S. patents are only valid in the United States and U.S. Territories.

-According to the [U.S. Patent and Trademark Office](https://www.uspto.gov/patents-getting-started/general-information-concerning-patents#heading-4), a patent can be granted to any person who:
+According to the [[U.S. Patent and Trademark Office]](https://www.uspto.gov/patents-getting-started/general-information-concerning-patents#heading-4), a patent can be granted to any person who:

-> Invents or discovers any new and useful process, machine, manufacture, or composition of matter, or any new and useful improvement thereof, may obtain a patent, subject to the conditions and requirements of the [law](https://www.investopedia.com/articles/personal-finance/010715/worlds-top-10-law-firms.asp).
+> Invents or discovers any new and useful process, machine, manufacture, or composition of matter, or any new and useful improvement thereof, may obtain a patent, subject to the conditions and requirements of the [[law]](https://www.investopedia.com/articles/personal-finance/010715/worlds-top-10-law-firms.asp).

 There are three types of patents: